 How often can I apply?

 There is no limit to the number of projects or times you can apply.
-The applications are considered throughout the academic school year.
+The applications are considered for the entire 2018-2019 academic school year.

 Who determines which class will receive the award?

 The awards are chosen by a committee that meets the second week of each month.
-The committee members include employees of MTN and First Interstate Bank, as well as a retired high school principal and a retired elementary principal.
+The committee members include employees of Montana’s News Station and First Interstate Bank, as well as area educators.

 How many applications do you receive?